WrestleMania 38 lineup: The updated list of advertised matches for the two-night event - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches are advertised for the WrestleMania 38 event that will be held on April 2-3 in Arlington, Texas at AT&T Stadium.
+The following matches are advertised for WrestleMania 38 Night One that will be held on Saturday, April 2 in Arlington, Texas at AT&T Stadium.

 -Becky Lynch vs. Bianca Belair for the Raw Women’s Championship.